Robert Murray (Irish footballer)

 Robert Murray (born in Belfast, Northern Ireland) was an Irish soccer player during the 1890s.

-Murray was a fullback who captained for the Bohemians F.C. from 1893 to 1898.
-He earned a runner-up medal in 1895, as Bohemians were beaten by Linfield in the Irish Cup finals.
+Murray was a fullback who captained the Bohemians F.C. from 1893 to 1898.
+He earned a runner-up medal in 1895, as the Bohemians were beaten by Linfield in the Irish Cup finals.
 He was more successful in the Leinster Senior Cup, as he picked up four first-place medals from 1894 to 1897.
 Murray also worked as a doctor.

 Murray played alongside his brother, John Murray, who also practiced medicine.